 Finally, for yet larger stars, even nuclear forces do not provide strong enough force to resist gravity.
 The result is a black hole, from which light cannot escape.
 Although it is black -- emitting no light -- radiation can be produced near the black hole.
 However, this is not how we can find them.
 The only way we can find them is from the effect of their gravitational field on other stars (as shown in the multimedia tutorial on Physclips) or on light (the effect is like that shown at right).

 Black hole fusion and gravitational radiation.
 The big science news of 2016 was the detection by the LIGO collaboration of gravity waves from the fusion of two orbiting black holes.
 On another page, we do a simple Newtonian calculation of this event and obtain radiation intensity that is of the same order as that calculated from general relativity.
+(A colleague and I wrote a little essay about this for Nature Physics.)

 The limits to Newtonian gravity